Weight loss research explains why refined starches raise insulin levels and suppress another hormone called glucagon.

 Nevertheless sugar and all refined starches must go; permanently.
 Use natural honey for sweetening and wholegrain bread for you daily fare; you can bake the best loaf in the world for around a dollar, taking up only five-minutes of your time.

 It's either that or face wearing a mask and living in fear of being infected for the rest of your life if this disease indeed becomes endemic.
-Other weight loss research makes it very clear that you will also be spared knee replacement surgery, statins and hypertensive medication and a host of other problems.
+Other weight loss research makes it very clear that you will also be spared knee replacement surgery, statins and hypertensive medication; and a host of other problems.

-Continuous glucose monitors give you real-time feedback on how your body reacts to a certain carbohydrate; you know within minutes what it is doing to your blood glucose.
+Continuous glucose monitors give you real-time feedback on how your body reacts to a certain carbohydrate; you will know within minutes what it is doing to your blood sugar.

-But he crooked the books; he carefully scissored out those countries which did not conform to his belief, entirely negating his weight loss research.
+But he crooked the books; he carefully scissored out those countries which did not conform to his theory, entirely negating his weight loss research.